 Morphine is a potent opioid painkiller used to treat moderate to severe pain.
 Morphine creates a “high” when taken in large doses, but carries a large risk for addiction, and overdose when misused.
 Over-prescription for pain management can be a contributing factor to morphine addiction, however many people choose to abuse this drug because it is relatively cheap and easy to obtain.

 Patients who are prescribed morphine are advised on how to avoid abuse and other issues associated with the drug.
 This is still a severe issue, though, as many people misuse morphine and drugs like it to experience euphoric effects.
-Other individuals take higher doses of the drug in order to counteract tolerance and dependence, which is also considered abuse.
-Any misuse of morphine can quickly lead to addiction, especially the more often it occurs and the higher one’s dose becomes.
+Other individuals take higher doses of the drug to counteract tolerance and dependence, which is also considered abuse.
+Any misuse of morphine can quickly lead to addiction, especially the more often it occurs, and the higher one’s dosage becomes.

 The signs and symptoms of morphine abuse are similar to those associated with other opioid drugs.
 Drowsiness is common, and when the drug is taken in high doses, it can cause euphoria.
 Other common side effects include:

 General physical side effects of morphine abuse include:

 - Difficulty peeing

 The most serious psychological side effects of morphine addiction is depression.
 Prolonged morphine abuse causes a feeling of euphoria while preventing your body from being able to create a sense of well-being without the drug.
 The lack of natural well-being causes the user to feel depressed whenever they are off the drug, making it difficult to stop using.

 Morphine can cause addiction, just like other opioid drugs when abused, and it is extremely important to try to prevent this issue before it occurs.
 Here are some signs that someone may be addicted to morphine:

 - They are unable to stop using morphine